cloudfour/guides/javascript/README.md

 const item = {};
 ```

-### 2.2 Object Shorthand
+### 2.2 Object Shorthand Syntax

-Use object shorthand for both methods and property values.
+Use object shorthand syntax for both methods and property values.

 > ECMAScript 6 provides a concise form for defining object literal methods and properties.
 This syntax can make defining complex object literals much cleaner.